adamchainz/django-capture-on-commit-callbacks/README.rst

 Python 3.6 to 3.9 supported.

-Django 2.2 to 3.1 supported.
+Django 2.2 to 3.2 supported.

+**Note:** This package is not needed on Django 3.2+ and a system check will trigger an error on such versions.

 ----